Stoma problems by StoCare.

 • Ensure the appliance fits correctly.

-• Use a medical adhesive remover.
+• Use a medical adhesive remover when removing your appliance.

 • Compare your peristomal skin to the skin on the other side of your abdomen to notice any changes.